East End, Cincinnati

-East End is a neighborhood in Cincinnati, Ohio.
+East End is one of the 52 neighborhoods of Cincinnati, Ohio.
+The neighborhood, a 7 mi strip along the Ohio River, once held Cincinnati's manufacturing district.
 It is the location of the Cincinnati Municipal Lunken Airport and Columbia Parkway.
 The population was 1,476 at the 2020 census.

+History

 The East End was home of the short-lived East End Park in the 1890s.